-The Council approved a revised six-year Composite Capital Budget for 2024/25 - 2029/30 on 28 February 2024.
-The Housing and Social Wellbeing Committee approved the Housing Revenue Account (HRA) Capital Budget for 2024/25 - 2028/29 on 24 January 2024.
-Both these Capital plans were subsequently updated by the Finance and Resources Committee on 24 April 2024.
+The Council approved a revised 6-year Composite Capital Budget for 2025/26 - 2030/31 on 26 February 2025.
+The Housing and Social Wellbeing Committee approved the 5-year HRA Capital Budget for 2025/26 - 2029/30 on 22 January 2025.
+Both these Capital plans were subsequently updated by the Finance and Resources Committee on 30 April 2025.

-The Council's Composite Capital Budget includes major transport infrastructure improvements, including the Perth Transport Futures project to create a third crossing over the River Tay, which is anticipated to be completed in Spring 2025.
-Significant investment in improvements to existing infrastructure is also included within the Capital Budget, including the replacement of Blairgowrie Recreation Centre, as well as ongoing works within annual rolling programmes and road network improvements.
-Also included is the replacement of Perth High School.
-There are also various school refurbishments under the Early Learning and Childcare programme.
-There is significant investment included in relation to new technologies such as a replacement of School Audio Visual equipment and other technology upgrades.
-Other expenditure is planned in relation to various flood schemes, the development of Perth City Centre cultural attractions, economic development and planning initiatives, parks and public space improvements, waste reduction and recycling and property improvements.
+The Council's Composite Capital Budget includes major transport infrastructure improvements, including a link road from Bertha Park to the new crossing over the River Tay.
+Significant investment in improvements to existing infrastructure is also included within the capital budget, including the replacement of Blairgowrie Recreational Centre, as well as ongoing works within the annual rolling programmes and road network improvements.
+Also included is the replacement of Perth High School and a new primary school at Bertha Park.
+There are also various school refurbishments under the Investment in the Learning Estate programme.
+There is significant investment included in relation to new technologies, including the ongoing development of the new Social Work database (Mosaic) and investment in the Microsoft Estate, as well as the upgrading and replacement of School Audio Visual equipment and other Technology Upgrades.
+Other expenditure is ongoing in relation to progressing various Flood Protection Schemes, with work on the construction of the Comrie Flood Protection having already started, as well as economic development and planning initiatives, parks and public spaces improvements, waste reduction and recycling and property improvements.

-The HRA Investment Programme 2024/25 to 2028/29 continues to focus upon increasing the affordable housing stock with the provision of new affordable housing and Council house buy-backs, as well as the enhancement of the existing housing stock, including energy efficiency and external fabric maintenance.
+The HRA Investment Programme 2025/26 to 2029/30 continues to focus upon increasing the affordable housing stock with the provision of new affordable housing and Council house buy-backs, as well as the enhancement of the existing housing stock, including Energy Efficiency and External Fabric maintenance.

-The Capital Financing Requirement is estimated to peak at £1.274 billion in 2029/30 under current approved plans.
-The annual cost of servicing the borrowing and Public Private Partnership liabilities is being managed through the Capital Fund Strategy within the Medium-Term Financial Plan.
+The Capital Financing Requirement is estimated to peak at £1.306 billion in 2030/31 under current approved plans.
+The annual cost of servicing the borrowing and Public Private Partnership liabilities is being managed through the 1.25% annual increases in Council Tax and the Capital Fund Strategy within the Medium-Term Financial Plan.
 This ensures the Council's plan remains affordable, prudent and sustainable.

-More detailed narrative on the Council's capital investment plans, treasury management (borrowing and investments), prudential indicators and loans fund liabilities can be found in the Council's Treasury and Investment Strategy and Prudential Indicators 2024/25 to 2029/30 report presented to Council on 6 March 2024.
+More detailed narrative on the Council's capital investment plans, treasury management (borrowing and investments), prudential indicators and loans fund liabilities can be found in the Council's Treasury and Investment Strategy and Prudential Indicators 2025/26 to 2030/31 report presented to Council on 5 March 2025.